36B Griva Dighenis Avenue, Nicosia, Cyprus

 SFDR Article 5 Disclosure – Remuneration Policy

-ESG Integration in Remuneration: At this time, Forticap does not incorporate ESG-specific or sustainability related metrics into its remuneration framework.
-Should this change, the relevant disclosures will be updated accordingly.
+ESG Integration in Remuneration: At this time, Forticap does not incorporate ESG-specific or sustainability criteria or metrics into its remuneration framework.
+If this changes, the remuneration policy and the relevant SFDR disclosures will be updated accordingly.

 2. PRODUCT-LEVEL DISCLOSURE